Burke and Wills expedition: South Australian Burke Relief Expedition

+The South Australian House of Assembly chose John McKinlay to lead the South Australian Burke Relief Expedition, which left Adelaide on 16 August 1861.
+On 21 October the grave of a European man was found at Lake Kadhi-baeri, about 100km north of Lake Hope on Cooper Creek.
+It was ascertained that this man was part of a group of three and was killed during a conflict with local Aboriginal people probably many months previously.
+Several Aboriginal people had also been killed, and some of the survivors showed McKinlay their bullet wounds.
+The dead man's two associates had left to the south.
+In vengeance, the Aboriginal people had cut off some of the dead man's muscle, cooked it and ate it.
+McKinlay assumed that the dead man was a member of the Burke expedition until he received news a few weeks later that Howitt had found King and the bodies of Burke and Wills.
+Some sources claim the man to have been Gray.

+The same group of Aboriginal people later became angry at McKinlay's party, surrounding and shouting at them.
+McKinlay ordered his men to fire several rounds at them, with many feeling the effects.
+The Aboriginal people retreated to the lake, where McKinlay's men fired at them some more, dispersing them completely.

-The South Australian House of Assembly chose John McKinlay to lead the South Australian relief expedition that left Adelaide on 16 August 1861.
-On 20 October the grave of a European, thought to be Charles Gray, was found at Polygonum Swamp near Cooper Creek.
-Finding another grave nearby, McKinlay assumed that the Burke expedition had been killed there and named the site Massacre Lake.
-Learning that Howitt had found the remains of Burke and Wills, McKinlay decided to search in the direction of Central Mount Stuart but was driven back by heavy rains and floods.
-McKinlay then made for the Gulf of Carpentaria, hoping to find Victoria still there.
-By 20 May 1862, McKinlay was around five miles (8 km) from the shore of the Gulf, but the intervening country was found to be impassable and he decided to turn east and make for Port Denison on the north Queensland coast.
-On 2 August 1862, McKinlay reached a station on the Bowen River near Port Denison and after resting a few days the expedition reached Port Denison.
+McKinlay then decided to make exploration the focus of his expedition and headed in the direction of Central Mount Stuart, but was driven back by heavy rains and floods.
+He then made for the Gulf of Carpentaria, hoping to find Victoria still there.
+By 20 May 1862, McKinlay was around five miles (8 km) from the shore of the gulf, but the intervening country was found to be impassable and he decided to turn east and make for Port Denison on the north coast.
+On 2 August 1862 he reached a station on the Bowen River, and after resting a few days the expedition reached Port Denison.
 The party then returned by sea to Adelaide.
 McKinlay received a grant of £1000 from the government and a gold watch from the Royal Geographical Society of England.